Dengue, West Nile, and Other Mosquito-Borne Arboviruses

 Zika testing is not recommended for nonpregnant individuals; symptomatic nonpregnant individuals are advised to consider dengue virus testing.
 In the event that a country reports an outbreak of Zika virus, the CDC’s Dengue and Zika Virus Diagnostic Testing for Patients with a Clinically Compatible Illness and Risk for Infection with Both Viruses should be followed.
 The CDC’s current Zika virus testing guidance by population is detailed in the table below.

-Summary of Laboratory Testing Recommendations for Pregnant Women and Infants
+Summary of Laboratory Testing Recommendations for Pregnant Individuals and Infants

 Perform dengue and Zika virus NAAT on a serum specimen and Zika NAAT on a urine specimen